tehrengruber/gtc/README.md

 Eve contains a standard `setup.py` installation script which can be used to install the package with *pip*.
-As usual, create first a new virtual environment for your project:

-    # Create a virtual environment using the 'venv' module
-    python -m venv path_for_the_new_venv

-    # Activate the virtual environment and make sure that 'wheel' is installed
-    source path_for_the_new_venv/bin/activate
-    pip install --upgrade wheel

-Next, clone the repository and use an _editable_ installation of Eve:
+As usual, create first a new virtual environment for your project and then clone the repository and use an _editable_ installation of Eve:

     # First, clone the repository
     git clone https://github.com/egparedes/eve.git